Office of Residence Life

 Residence Hall Access

 Each resident has access only to his or her assigned residence hall.
-Access to residence halls is restricted to residents, escorted guests, authorized University guests and authorized University personnel.
-All guests must register at the front desk and be escorted by residents of the building at all times.
-Residents must carry their Rocket ID at all times to enter their assigned residence halls.
+Access to residence halls is restricted to residents, escorted guests, authorized University guests, authorized University personnel, and approved University vendors/contractors.
+All guests must be escorted by residents of the building at all times.
+For overnight guests, residents must submit a request to their Residence Life Coordinator and receive approval.
+Residents must carry their Rocket ID at all times or have mobile credentials to enter their assigned residence halls.

 Propping Doors